-10.12 Dual Read (DREAD) (3BH)
+10.12 Dual Read (DREAD)

-The DREAD instruction enables double throughput of Serial NOR Flash in read mode.
-The address is latched on rising edge of SCLK, and data of every two bits (interleave on 2 I/O pins) shift out on the falling edge of SCLK at a maximum frequency fT.
+The DREAD instruction enable double throughput of Serial NOR Flash in Read mode.
+The address is latched on the rising edge of SCLK, and data of every two bits (interleave on 2 I/O pins) shift out on the falling edge of SCLK at a maximum frequency fT.
 The first address byte can be at any location.
-The address is Automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single DREAD instruction.
-The address counter rolls over to 0 when the highest address has been reached.
+The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single DREAD instruction.
+The address counter rolls over to "0" when the highest address has been reached.
 Once writing DREAD instruction, the following data out will perform as 2-bit instead of previous 1-bit.

-The sequence of issuing DREAD instruction is: CS# goes low $\rightarrow$ sending DREAD instruction $\rightarrow$ 3-byte address on SI $\rightarrow$ 8-bit dummy cycle $\rightarrow$ data out interleave on SIO1 & SIO0 $\rightarrow$ to end DREAD operation can use CS# to high at any time during data out.
+The sequence of issuing DREAD instruction is: CS# goes low \rightarrow sending DREAD instruction \rightarrow 3 bytes address on SI \rightarrow 8-bit dummy cycle \rightarrow data out interleave on SIO1 & SIO0 \rightarrow to end DREAD operation can use CS# to high at any time during data out.